BuvinduS/YOLO-speed-estimation/README.md

 ```
 > Note: The exact CUDA version (`cuXXX`) depends on your GPU and system configuration.

+If running the above command says that the libraries are already installed:
+- Run `pip uninstall torch torchvision torchaudio`
+- Re-run the pytorch command

 ### Option 2: Using ```requirements.txt```

 1) Clone the repository: